Rigidity of symmetric frameworks on the cylinder: -symmetric isostatic graphs

-In the previous section on $C_i$ symmetry, we had to consider $2$- and $3$-critical sets which prevent a symmetrised $1$-reduction.
+We recall from Lemma \ref{lem: no blocking}, for $C_i$ and $C_s$ symmetry, we had to consider $2$- and $3$-critical sets which prevent a symmetrised $1$-reduction.
 These both need to be considered with $C_2$ symmetry, but the conditions that a $(2,2)$-$C_2$-tight graph has one fixed vertex and no fixed edges or no fixed vertex and two fixed edges means we must now also consider $4$-critical sets which do not have any fixed edges or vertices.
 Performing a symmetrised $1$-reduction which adds two edges to such a set would violate our conditions for $(2,2)$-$C_2$-tightness.